anneemorgan/anneemorgan.github.io/index.md

 ### Processing the Wright Chalfant Morrow Papers

 - Processed Wright Chalfant Morrow's personal papers with a partner at the Texas State Library & Archives Commission.
+- Wrote finding aid for the Morrow papers and marked it up in XML

 [Finding aid](http://legacy.lib.utexas.edu/taro/tslac/90058/tsl-90058.html)